What is the size of the entering class?

 To use the JD CAS, log in to your online account and follow the instructions for registering for the service.
 Be sure to print and mail a Transcript Request Form for each institution attended.

-Questions about the JD Credential Assembly Service can be directed to LSAC.
+Questions about the JD Credential Assembly Service should be directed to LSAC.

 Do you require TOEFL from international students?

-We do require TOEFL scores from J.D. applicants.
+St. Thomas Law requires TOEFL score of 100 from all Advanced Standing J.D. applicants and any applicant who completed their undergraduate education in a non-English speaking institution.
 (For information about TOEFL score requirements go to www.TOEFL.org .)
 Applicants should be aware that competency in English is critical to success in the study of law, and that demonstrated fluency in English is an important consideration in evaluating applications.
 Should you choose to submit a TOEFL score, you must contact the Educational Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
-LSAC's TOEFL code for the JD CAS is 0058.
+LSAC’s TOEFL code for the JD CAS is 0058.
 Your score will be included in the Foreign Credential Evaluation document that will be included in your CAS school report.

 Questions about the JD Credential Assembly Service can be directed to LSAC at (215) 968-1001, or firstname.lastname@example.org.